Skip to main content

 • The AI-generated content was hit-or-miss in quality

 Users who expected the WWDC demo experience were disappointed.
-Tech reviewers called it "underwhelming."
 The gap between promise and reality was too wide.

 What Went Wrong